bediger4000/interviewquestions/README.md

 * [Great Tree List Recursion Problem, Go](https://github.com/bediger4000/tree-list-recursion-go)
 * [Great Tree List Recursion Problem, C](https://github.com/bediger4000/tree-list-recursion-c)
 * [Pour water from jug to jug](https://github.com/bediger4000/egyptian-waterjar-puzzle) just to get a non-jugful amount.
-* [k-ary tree symmetry](https://github.com/bediger4000/tree_symmetry) determine whether a tree with arbitrary number of children is symmetric.

 I've tried to either solve them in a uniqure or lesser-known fashion, or explore them more fully.
-I've also tried to include an analysis of the question, maybe from a programming point of view, but also from the point of view of what you could legitimately expect from a developer in an interview, and why.
+I've also tried to include an analysis of the question, maybe from a programming point of view, but also from the point of view of what an interviewer could legitimately expect from a developer in an interview, and why.

 My takeaway after looking at all of these is that Daily Coding Problem doesn't rate a problem very accurately.
-If you're the job candidate, you can't feel bad if an interviewer asks you what they consider an "easy" problem, and you can't get it.
+Job candidates simply can't feel bad if an interviewer asks what they consider an "easy" problem, and the candidate can't solve it.
 A lot of these problems require insight that might not arrive in the stress of an interview.
-The flip side of this is that the interviewer should have some solution in mind, a solution appropriate for the job in question.
+The flip side of this is that the interviewer should have some solution in mind, a solution appropriate for the job in question, and the seniority of the candidate.
 The interviewer might not get what they're interested in from any given candidate.